MunkushiR/se-assignment-2-introduction-to-software-engineering/README.md

 # 9. Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?
 The software project manager oversees planning, execution, and delivery of software projects.
 Responsibilities include planning, team leadership, communication, risk management, quality assurance, budget management, and change management.
 Challenges include scope creep, resource constraints, technical complexity, stakeholder expectations, schedule pressures, team dynamics, and external dependencies.
 # 10. Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?
+Software maintenance involves modifying and updating software after its initial release to ensure its continued effectiveness, functionality, and performance.
+The different types of maintenance activities include corrective maintenance (fixing defects), adaptive maintenance (adapting software to changes in the environment), perfective maintenance (improving software performance or maintainability), and preventive maintenance (making changes to prevent potential future issues).
+Maintenance is essential in the software lifecycle because it ensures that software remains reliable, secure, and usable over time, addressing evolving user needs and technological advancements.
 # 11. What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?

+Some ethical issues that software engineers might face include privacy concerns, security vulnerabilities, bias in algorithms, intellectual property infringement, and the impact of technology on society.
+Software engineers can ensure they adhere to ethical standards in their work by staying informed about ethical guidelines and regulations, considering the potential consequences of their actions, prioritizing user privacy and security, designing inclusive and unbiased software, respecting intellectual property rights, and engaging in ongoing education and dialogue about ethical issues in the field.

 Submission Guidelines: